 - Vocal Dissonance: Shirley Pimple, a villian in a Pith Possum short, is a little girl with the super-deep voice of Brad Garrett.

-- Vocal Evolution: In the first short, Meat had a voice similar to that of Ralph the Guard.
+- Vocal Evolution: In the first short, Meat had a voice similar to Ralph the Guard.
 In later episodes, he has a deeper, gruffer voice.